underdogg-forks/cleanninja/docs/introduction.rst

 - Your client sending a payment
 - And many, many more

 ..
-TIP:: You can view a real-time tally of the number of invoices sent, displayed at the top right side of the blue Activity header bar.
+TIP:: You can view a real-time tally of the number of invoices sent, displayed at the top right side of the blue Timeline header bar.

 Window 2: Recent Payments
 """""""""""""""""""""""""